Christ in the House of Martha and Mary(Christus in het huis van Martha en Maria)

 Pieter de Hooch, who directly influences Vermeer, joins the guild of Saint Luke in Delft, two years after he had arrived from Haarlem.
 He will remain in Delft and produce his finest works until 1660.

 c.
 1658 Miendert Hobbema becomes an apprentice in Jacob van Ruisdael's Amsterdam studio.
 In the exercise of his craft Hobbema was patient beyond all conception.
 It is doubtful whether any one ever so completely mastered as he did the still life of woods and hedges, or mills and pools.
-Nor can we believe that he obtained this mastery otherwise than by constantly dwelling in the same neighbourhood, say in Guelders or on the Dutch Westphalian border, where day after day he might study the branching and foliage of trees and underwood embowering cottages and mills, under every variety of light, in every shade of transparency, in all changes produced by the seasons.
+Nor can we believe that he obtained this mastery otherwise than by constantly dwelling in the same neighborhood, say in Guelders or on the Dutch Westphalian border, where day after day he might study the branching and foliage of trees and underwood embowering cottages and mills, under every variety of light, in every shade of transparency, in all changes produced by the seasons.

 |european painting & architecture||